kieran-mackle/AutoTrader/content/_posts/2021-11-08-detecting-divergence.md

-## Filtering
-The next step

-Now we want to filter for strong high levels, and strong low levels
+### Swing Levels at S&R
+The next step is to use the support and resistance levels determined above to calculate the specific data values that correspond to these levels.
+This is achieved with the code below.

 ```py
 # Find higher highs and lower lows